Financial help paying phone bills from telephone assistance program.

 Individuals can also dial the Universal Service Administrative Company at 1-888-641-8722 to learn more about the Lifeline or Link-Up programs or other related plans.
 Or call your telephone or cellular provider and inquire into this with customer service.
 The FCC also has information on low-income phone discounts.
 All phone companies, including AT&T and Verizon, will have information available to qualified low income customers.

-Find low cost, high speed Internet service that can be used for telephone calls
+Low cost, high speed Internet service for phone calls

 Another option for lower income families is to explore programs that provide low cost Internet access.
 Cable companies such as Comcast and others offer this to households with children that are enrolled into school.
 So the family can use the Internet for both every day tasks and also to make telephone calls, using services such as Skype.
 So Lifeline can be combined with these programs from Comcast and other providers for significant savings.
 Find more details on low cost Internet.